-2.11.6 The DIP Manager shall publish guidance on how to complete functional checks.
+2.12.6 The DIP Manager shall publish guidance on how to complete functional checks.

-2.12 Non-Functional On-Boarding Checks
+[DCR0003]2.13 On-Boarding Checks

-2.12.1 For DIP Users with multiple MPOs, each MPO shall be subject to separate Non-Functional On-Boarding Checks.
+2.13.1 For DIP Users with multiple MPOs, each MPO shall be subject to separate On-Boarding Checks.
 However, the DIP Manager shall recognise where there are replications between MPOs and shall allow one piece of evidence to apply equally to each connected MPO.

-2.12.2 Non-Functional On-Boarding Checks will be carried out against the requirements of DSD002 Annex 1 ‘DIP On-Boarding Non-Functional Checks’.
-In carrying out the Non-Functional On-Boarding Checks, the DIP Manager shall take into account any commercial and/or legal restrictions and shall make allowances accordingly following discussion with the DIP Applicant.
+2.13.2 On-Boarding Checks will be carried out against the requirements of DSD002 Annex 1 ‘DIP On-Boarding Checks’.
+In carrying out the On-Boarding Checks, the DIP Manager shall take into account any commercial and/or legal restrictions and shall make allowances accordingly following discussion with the DIP Applicant.

-2.12.3 The DIP Manager may conduct Non-Functional On-Boarding Checks themselves or engage a third party to conduct the checks on behalf of the DIP Manager.
+2.13.3 The DIP Manager may conduct On-Boarding Checks themselves or engage a third party to conduct the checks on behalf of the DIP Manager.
 Where a third party is engaged by the DIP Manager: